m-barthelemy/DockerSwift/README.md

 <sup>1</sup> Attach is currently **not** supported when connecting to Docker via local Unix socket, or when using a proxy.
 It uses the Websocket protocol.

 <sup>2</sup> Docker exec is using an unconventional protocol that requires raw access to the TCP socket.
-Significant work needed in order to support it.
+Significant work needed in order to support it (https://github.com/swift-server/async-http-client/issues/353).

 ## Installation